Can Tomato Plants Be Propagated? The Ultra Guide

 How can you propagate tomatoes from cuttings?

-To propagate tomato plants from cuttings, select a healthy parent plant and take 4-6 inch cuttings from the side shoots.
-Remove any flowers or fruits, and trim down the number of leaves.
-Place the cuttings in a rooting hormone and plant them in a well-draining potting mix.
-Keep the soil moist and provide bright, indirect light until the cuttings develop roots.
+Start by selecting a healthy parent plant.
+Take 4–6 inch cuttings from side shoots, remove any flowers or fruit, and trim the leaves down to two sets.
+Dip the cuttings in rooting hormone and plant them in well-draining potting mix.
+Keep the soil moist and place the cuttings in bright, indirect light until they develop roots.

 What is the success rate of rooting tomato cuttings in water?